bullfinchsweden/firefox-themes/README.md

 # Firefox Browser Themes
 All the files for my Firefox browser themes.
+Please be aware that these themes do not work well with the UI in Zen browser.

 Profile